Affiliate links on Android Authority may earn us a commission. Learn more.

 - “Alexa, did [team] win?”

-Alexa shopping and to-do lists commands
+Alexa to-do, shopping list, and reminder commands

 - “Alexa, create a to-do list.”

 - “Alexa, add ‘buy food for guinea pig’ to my to-do list.”

 - “Alexa, add milk to my shopping list.”